FUN Ringette: What is Ringette?

 Full ice games

 Game play is on Saturday or Sunday and will be a combination of 10 home and 10 away games.
-Away games will require travel within the region (Oshawa, Ajax-Pickering, Sunderland, Muskoka) and outside the region (Newmarket, Barrie depending on teams in league)
+Away games will require travel (Oshawa, Ajax-Pickering, Sunderland, Muskoka, Newmarket, Barrie depending on teams in league)

 Opportunity to participate in away tournaments throughout the province.
 Participation is a team decision and will require additional fees.